Article Type: Release Notes Audience: All Users Module: Platform Releases

 The 2023.4 Fuuz platform release is a big one, with a lot of changes and several significant, multi-month projects rolling out.
-Here are the major highlights:
+Here are the major highlights.

 This month's release includes a long-awaited new feature for the screen designer: web flows!
 Web flows are exactly what they sound like: data flows that run on the web.
 These are data flows that can interact directly with users and screens: prompting users for input, displaying notifications, changing form values, hiding and showing containers, and more.
 This system is designed to be a powerful, flexible, and easy-to-use replacement for the action system currently available on screens.